pelkmanslab/iBRAINShared/iBRAIN/SVM/README.md

 ## Missing Functionality from iBRAIN(2011)

-* **Fast reactivity**: SVMs did usually finish in approx. 40min and submitted to the 1h queue, which is usually free.
-Now most jobs of full plates require approx. 80min (usually we have more objects / less undersegmentation / image more cells in a typical normal experiment). -> These jobs will fail in the 1h queue and then become resubmitted to the 8h queue.
+* **Fast reactivity**: In the past most SVMs did finish in approx. 40min.
+All SVMs were submitted to the 1h queue, which has not been used by CP jobs running via iBrain.
+Now most SVM jobs of full plates require approx. 80min (usually we have more objects / less undersegmentation / image more cells in a typical normal experiment).
+These jobs will fail in the 1h queue and then become resubmitted to the 8h queue.
 Thus a user is forced to wait until all jobs, which are queued in iBrain, finish (which can be days if multiple CellProfiler pipelines are running).
 * **Correct submission statement on web-interface** (webpage of iBRAIN_BRUTUS lists same submission twice - while only one submission occurs)

 ## Requested Additional Functionality for iBRAIN_UZH